Kentut99/websites/shizuku/guide/setup.md

 ## Start Shizuku

-Shizuku supports startup in the following three ways.
+Shizuku supports startup in the following three ways.adb shell sh /storage/emulated/0/Android/data/moe.shizuku.privileged.api/start.sh

 ::: tip If you are using GrapheneOS